mathigon/textbooks/euclidean-geometry/content.md

 constructions are simply impossible using just Euclid's Axioms.

 ::: column.grow
-According to legend, the city of Delos was once faced with a terrible plague.
+According to legend, the city of Delos in ancient Greece was once faced with a terrible plague.
 The oracle in Delphi told them that this was a punishment from the gods, and the plague would fo away if they build a new altar for their temple that was _exactly twice_ the volume of their existing altar.

-{.todo} graphic
+    figure: img(src="images/altar.svg" width=320 height=140)

 ::: column(width=300)

     x-media(src="images/delphi.jpg" credit="© De Agostini Editorial" width=300 height=239)